hfu622/2DIBPP-DJDpp/README.md

-# DJD++: Improving the DJD Heuristic for the Two-Dimensional Irregular Bin Packing Problem
+# MergeDJD: A Fast Constructive Algorithm with Piece Merging for the Two-Dimensional Irregular Bin Packing Problem

 ## Introduction

-This project introduces a new algorithm, **DJD++**, which improves upon the existing DJD heuristic to solve the **Two-Dimensional Irregular Bin Packing Problem**.
+This project introduces a new algorithm, **MergeDJD**, which improves upon the existing DJD heuristic to solve the **Two-Dimensional Irregular Bin Packing Problem**.
 The problem is based on packing rectangular bins with pieces that are polygons—both convex and non-convex shapes are supported.
 The shapes contain no curves.

 ### Applicable Scenarios: